 Our state-of-the-art, Clinical Laboratory Improvements Amendments (CLIA) certified clinical laboratory ensures that our patient’s have the highest quality diagnostic testing.
 Screening for prostate cancer using serum PSA (total and free), the evaluation of male infertility and sexual dysfunction by testing testosterone levels, and testing for both acute and chronic urinary tract infections, are all done on-site.
 This service ensures that our patients have the quickest turnaround time because they don’t have to wait for results to be relayed from an outside laboratory.

-AMP offers PCR technology for molecular testing for patients with recurrent or complex urinary tract infections!
+PCR technology is molecular testing for patients with recurrent or complex urinary tract infections.
 PCR uses state-of-the-art technology to more accurately detect most urinary pathogens.

 - Provides higher sensitivity and faster turn-around times compared to standard urine culture